 Additional New Zealand Yam Info

-New Zealand farmers became intrigued by oca 20 years or more ago.
-They recognized that the plant was cultivated in areas of South America with similar climate, latitude, altitude and day length observed in New Zealand.
+New Zealand farmers became intrigued by oca over 40 years ago.
+They recognized that the plant was cultivated in areas of South America with similar climates and day length observed in New Zealand.
 They also recognized its hardiness and nutritional components.
-Oca is not only a carbohydrate but contains phosphorus, iron and essential amino acids.
+Oca is not only a carbohydrate but contains phosphorus, iron, and essential amino acids.

-Over hundreds of years of cultivation in South America, many different varieties of oca have come into being, and farmers in New Zealand have dabbled with the tuber as well.
+Over hundreds of years of cultivation in South America, many different varieties of oca have come into being, and farmers in New Zealand have dabbled with the tuber as well, even home veggie gardeners.
 Because of this, it is hard to describe the flavor of oca.
 Some varieties are so sweet they are sold as fruit and are fried or candied like sweet potatoes.

-Other types of oca have bitterness due to the plants composition of oxalic acid.
+Other types of oca have bitterness due to the plant’s composition of oxalic acid.
 Oxalic acid in quantity can harm the urinary tract but in the case of oca, one would have to exclusively eat the tuber to achieve any ill effects.
-That said, if a person has gout or kidney stones or has ever had a reaction to rhubarb, sorrel, beet greens or spinach (all contain oxalic acid), they should avoid ingesting oca.
+That said, if a person has gout or kidney stones or has ever had a reaction to rhubarb, sorrel, beet greens, or spinach (which all contain oxalic acid), they should avoid ingesting oca.

-Oca is a versatile tuber that can be boiled, baked or steamed.
-Some varieties are delicious eaten raw, while others are sun dried and eaten like dried figs or stewed like fruit.
-The clover-like leaves of oca and its trumpet shaped yellow blooms are edible as well and delicious tossed into salads.
+Oca is a versatile tuber that can be boiled, baked, or steamed.
+Some varieties are delicious eaten raw, while others are sun-dried and eaten like dried figs or stewed like fruit.
+They can even be popped into the microwave for a quick treat.
+The clover-like leaves of oca and its trumpet-shaped yellow blooms are edible as well and delicious tossed into salads.

 How to Grow New Zealand Yams